xelamanster/reviews-search/README.md

 # Reviews-search

 The project is uses Akka and EllasticSearch.
 Reviews data should be loaded to the ES.
 At the current state need to import data to the ES using LogStash.
-Also need to manually set ES server location in code (if not default)
+Also need to manually set ES server location in code (if not default).
+Provided logstash-test.conf should change ES, reviews and sinceDb locations.

 For correct search results.
 All fields should be not_analyzed except of text, for full text search of frequent words.